nikspyratos/toybox/README.md

 ### Local Development

-In keeping with the spirit of this project, try using native solutions.
+In keeping with the spirit of this project, Bash scripts are used for simplicity.

-Once you've set up one of the methods below, create a database in your MySQL instance. run `./bin/init_dev.sh` to set up pre-commit linting, replace template names, and do Laravel boilerplate setup (package installs, key generate, migrate, etc.).
-All you need to do is modify your `.env` as needed.
+Once you've set up one of the methods below, clone/fork this repository into a new repository, create a database in your MySQL instance. run `./bin/init_dev.sh` to set up pre-commit linting, replace template names, and do Laravel boilerplate setup (package installs, key generate, migrate, etc.).
+The script will ask you for some basic environment variables (app name, domain, database name) and edit your `.env` accordingly.

+Note: By default `init_dev.sh` makes two assumptions:
+- Your production server username is `ubuntu`.
+If it is not, all you need to do is replace `ubuntu` in your Caddyfile with the correct username, once `init_dev.sh` is finished.
-Note: By default `init_dev.sh` assumes your mysql credentials are `root` with an empty password - this is for local development after all.
+- Your local mysql credentials are `root` with an empty password - this is for local development after all.
 If not, only the last two steps will fail: creating the database, and running migrations & seeders.

+Once the script completes, you can commit the changes to the edited files.

 For details, look in [bin/init_dev.sh](bin/init_dev.sh).